bruvellu/terebratalia-wnts/wnt.md

 In this study, we characterize the Wnt complement of the brachiopod *T. transversa* and investigate the spatiotemporal expression of Wnt signaling components throughout embryogenesis.
 We find that during axial elongation, the expression of ligands, receptors, and antagonists show an anteroposterior organization forming regionalized transcriptional territories, each expressing a unique combination of transcripts.
 These territories precede and coincide with the morphological subdivisions of the larval body, indicating that the differential activation of Wnt signaling may contribute to pattern the brachiopod larval body.
-We identified differences in receptor-context that may be involved in patterning an evolutionary novelty of brachiopod larvae, the reversible mantle lobe.
+We identified differences in receptor-context that may be involved in patterning an evolutionary novelty of lecithotrophic brachiopod larvae, the reversible mantle lobe.
 A comparative analysis reveals that while the expression of Frizzled receptors is evolutionarily conserved, the expression of Wnt ligands is more variable.
 This suggests that the evolutionary shuffling in the expression of Wnt ligands may be a mechanism underlying the evolution of anteroposterior diversification in bilaterians.